 Volleyball is an excellent sport that can be played by all ages and skill levels.
 It is great exercise and can be highly social.
 Like any sport, though, volleyball carries some risk of injury.
-Volleyball injuries can result from overuse or from acute trauma.
+Youth sports injuries can result from overuse or from acute trauma.
 Here is a look at the most common volleyball injuries and how to reduce your risk of injury.

 As the name implies, overuse injuries occur when the muscles, soft tissues, and joints are not given proper time to rest.
 An overuse injury typically starts as a mild nagging pain, but it can rapidly escalate to a debilitating level.